 - Witnessing people hurt or killed by terror attacks or accidents in real life or on video.

 - Experiencing an extreme situation that leaves you feeling helpless.

 Psychological trauma can be started by a single event, such as an accident or natural catastrophes, such as an earthquake or tsunami, a violent experience like robbery or rape, or any physical attack, even just the threat of violence can be traumatising and lead to symptoms.

-Experiencing trauma can lead to many problems with anxiety-based issues, in some instances developing into a severe condition called Post-traumatic stress disorder, commonly known as PTSD, a detrimental and sometimes lifelong disorder.
+Experiencing trauma can lead to many problems with depression or anxiety-based issues, in some instances developing into a severe condition called Post-traumatic stress disorder, commonly known as PTSD, a detrimental and sometimes lifelong disorder.